data-integrations/wrangler/wrangler-docs/exclusion-and-aliasing.md

 ## Scope

-Both Exclusion and Aliasing are namespace wide - meaning they are applicable only within the namespace were the configuration has been applied.
+Currently, Exclusion and Aliasing configuration is supported only in the `system` namespace.
+Directive exclusions and aliases must be configured by administrators on the `system` namespace endpoint and apply system-wide.

 ## Configuration